 Red Flag #2: Grass From The Past

-Innocently reminiscing over your past can escalate into a feeling of powerlessness.
-As a stay at home mom, it can be difficult to even leave the house.
-This is a huge adjustment many moms find challenging to navigate.
-Their children start to feel like a ball and chain as they remember the good old days from their past…
+As a stay at home mom, it can be difficult to simply leave the house.
+This is a huge adjustment many moms find extremely challenging to navigate.
+Children might start to feel like a ball and chain as we remember the good old days we once knew…

 So what happened to the outgoing, youthful, and naturally spontaneous person you used to be?
 Know this- she is evolving.
 This doesn’t mean you’ve lost your edge.
 It means you’re maturing, and growing past the surface and shallow aspects of who you were.